microsoft/griffel/apps/website/docs/react/api/make-styles.md

   // 💡 After merging, the `color` property will be removed const className = mergeClasses(classesA.root, classesB.root);

-  // 💡 If `UNSET` value is set, it won't be added to the class return <div className={classesA} />;
+  // 💡 If `RESET` value is set, it won't be added to the class return <div className={classesA} />;
 }
 ```